Counselling Oxted – Dr Kimberley Carter

 Specialisms

-As a psychoanalytic psychotherapist I am trained to work with all kinds of issues that clients present with, but in addition I have a particular interest in Twin relationships, Adoption, and Boarding School Syndrome.
+As a Psychoanalytic Psychotherapist I am qualified to work with all kinds of issues that clients present with, but I have a special interest in some additional areas: Twin relationships / Adoption / Eating Disorders & Boarding School Experiences

 TWINS